xinyi-chong/tutorial_overlay/README.md

   Widget build(BuildContext context) {
     return MaterialApp(
       home: TutorialOverlay<String>(
-        tutorialId: 'home',  // Matches the key in the tutorial map
+        tutorialId: 'home',  // Matches the `home` key in the tutorial map
+        // Default styling for all steps in this overlay
+        width: 300,  // required
+        dismissOnTap: false,
+        padding: EdgeInsets.all(20),
+        indicator: const DefaultCircleIndicator(),
         child: const MyHomePage(),
       ),
     );